ICSE2023AutoLog/ICSE2023AutoLog/README.md

 ### Execution

-You can play with this analysis framwork with multiple ways.
+You can play with this analysis framework with multiple ways.

 * `LogStatGen.jar`: fetch and restore log statements from analyzed artifacts for preliminary labelling.
 * `LogEPGen.jar`: acquire log-related execution paths.